Heracleum sosnowskyi

-Heracleum sosnowskyi, or Sosnowsky's hogweed, is a monocarpic perennial herbaceous flowering plant in the carrot family Apiaceae.
+Heracleum sosnowskyi, or Sosnowsky's hogweed, is a monocarpic perennial herbaceous flowering plant in the carrot family, Apiaceae.
 Its native range includes the central and eastern Caucasus regions and South Caucasus.
-The native ranges of Heracleum sosnowskyi and H. mantegazzianum, a close relative, overlap in the Caucasus region.
+The native ranges of Heracleum sosnowskyi and H. mantegazzianum, a close relative, overlap.
 Sosnowsky's hogweed is now a common weed in the Baltic States, Belarus, Poland, Russia, and Ukraine.

 Description

-Heracleum sosnowskyi is 3-5 m in height, with a straight, firm stem that can reach a diameter of 12 cm.
-The leaves are 50-60 cm long.
+Heracleum sosnowskyi is 3–5 m in height, with a straight, firm stem that can reach a diameter of 12 cm.
+The leaves are 50–60 cm long.
 The root is very firm, up to 30 cm diameter.
 The inflorescence is a big umbel found at the end of every stem.
-It blooms from July to September and produces thousands of seeds, which are easily distributed by wind, but especially by water.
+It blooms from July to September and produces thousands of seeds, which are easily distributed by wind but most commonly by water.

 As Sosnowsky's hogweed is a monocarpic perennial species, the entire plant (including the root) dies after flowering and producing seed.